 Leaves of Absence

-May 8: Newly passed Bill 26 amends the Employment Standards Act to provide employees with more than 90 continuous service unpaid long-term illness and injury leave of up to 27 weeks during any 52-week period.
-Employees must notify the employer “without delay” of the anticipated leave start date and duration.
-Leave must be taken in periods of at least one week and employers may require a certificate of a medical practitioner, nurse practitioner, or midwife certifying that the employee is incapable of working due to illness or injury.
+Jun 12: Newly passed Bill 26 gives employees with 90 days of continuous service 27 weeks’ unpaid long-term illness and injury leave.
+Employees must notify employers “without delay” of the anticipated start date and duration and take leave in periods of at least one week.
+Employers may require certification from a medical practitioner, nurse practitioner, or midwife.

 Action Point: New Brunswick is just one of the many provinces that have changed their sick and long-term illness leave laws since the pandemic.
 Find out how to implement a legally sound Sick Leave Compliance Game Plan at your own workplace.